koordinator-sh/koordinator/docs/proposals/scheduling/20220629-fine-grained-device-scheduling.md

 We will register node and device event handler to maintain device account.

-In Filter, we will make-up each device request by a node(the gpu-memory example), and try compare each device free resource and pod device request.
+- In Filter, we will make-up each device request by a node(the gpu-memory example), and try compare each device free resource and Pod device request.

-In Reserve/UnReserve, we will update nodeDeviceCache's used/free resource and allocateSet.
+- In Reserve/Unreserve, we will update nodeDeviceCache's used/free resource and allocateSet.
 Now device selection rule just based on device minor id order.

-In PreBind, we will write DeviceAllocations to Pod's annotation.
+- In PreBind, we will write DeviceAllocations to Pod's annotation.

-In init stage, we should list all Node/Device/Pods to recover device accounts.
+- In Init stage, we should list all Node/Device/Pods to recover device accounts.

 #### Device Reporter

 Implements a new component called `Device Reporter` in koordlet to create or update `Device` CRD instance with the resources information and healthy status per device including GPU, RDMA and FPGA, etc. This version we only support GPU.
 It will execution `nccl` commands to get each minor resource just like k8s-gpu-device-plugins.
 We will apply community health check logic.

+#### Device CRD Scheme definition
 ```go
 type DeviceType string